Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 Let's do it.

-Firmly ensconced here at the prestigious and distinguished Limbaugh Institute for Advanced Conservative Studies.
+America's anchorman has taken his seat, firmly ensconced here at the prestigious and distinguished Limbaugh Institute for Advanced Conservative Studies.

-And uh, you basically know the rules.
+And you basically know the rules.

 It's pretty much open.